california96/california96/README.md

 ### About Me

 - 🇬🇧Junior Software Engineer at Cambridge University Press & Assessment - Manila 🇵🇭
-- 🍵 Enjoys green tea
+- 🍵 Enjoys green tea.
-- ☕️🚫 Recently quit coffee
+- ☕️🚫 Recently quit coffee.
-- 🧑🏻‍💻 Full stack developer with an occasional penchant for mobile development
+- 🧑🏻‍💻 Full stack developer with an occasional penchant for mobile development.
+Currently focused on API development.
-- 🚢 Slowly appreciating containerization
+- 🚢 Slowly appreciating containerization.
-- ☁️ Currently working for AWS and Oracle certifications
+- ☁️ Currently working for AWS and Oracle certifications.
-- 📷 An old soul advocating for film photography and vinyl records
+- 📷 An old soul advocating for film photography and vinyl records.
-- ❔ No Facebook account in any shape or form
+- ❔ No Facebook account in any shape or form.
+No Instagram either.

 ### Current Tools and Technologies
 - Java 11